Low-FODMAPs Diet Not Working? An RD Shares 7 Possible Reasons Why + What To Do

 Histamine intolerance symptoms include redness or flushing in the skin, eczema, rashes, hives, sneezing, congestion, postnasal drip, low blood pressure, rapid heart rate, nausea, vertigo, dizziness, headaches, migraines, muscle and joint pain, insomnia, and other mysterious symptoms.

-The low-FODMAPs diet can reduce histamine levels in the body.
+The low-FODMAPs diet can reduce histamine levels4 in the body.
 While this is a point in favor of the diet, if you have histamine intolerance, you're probably still taking in too much histamine from food without knowing it.
 Aged hard cheeses, vinegar, tomato, eggplant, spinach, bone broth, and canned tuna are high in histamine, despite being low in FODMAPs.
 And eggs, strawberries, oranges, banana, pineapple, some nuts, tomatoes, eggplant, spinach, and shellfish can stimulate your body to make more histamine.
 Leftover foods, even a day or two later, can accumulate enough histamine to trigger symptoms.
 On top of that, having food sensitivities means that your body is releasing histamine, along with other immune compounds, as a reaction to foods, regardless of their histamine or FODMAPs levels.

 If you have stomach pain, bloating, diarrhea, and loose stool in addition to these other symptoms, you may need to adjust your diet further.
 Remove the foods that contain or release histamine mentioned above for two weeks, and eat only same-day-cooked meals.
 A diet that is both low in histamine and FODMAPs is challenging, so you might want to consult with a dietitian who can help you address both.
 Consider consulting with a medical professional who can help diagnose and manage histamine intolerance.